 Nevada has sought to reduce the consequences of drugged driving on the roadways through increased training for law enforcement officers in identifying drivers under the influence of drugs and the enactment of per se laws for impairment.
 The per se standards make it illegal to drive a vehicle after taking illegal drugs when certain concentrations of the substances are found in the blood regardless of whether any impairment is proven at trial.
 Alternatively, even if you refused a blood test after the DUI arrest, the prosecutor can attempt to prove actual impairment even without a blood test reading.

-If you were arrested for driving while under the influence of drugs or a combination of drugs and alcohol, then contact an experienced DUI attorney at Gallo Law Office.
+If you were arrested for driving while under the influence of drugs or a combination of drugs and alcohol, then contact an experienced DUI attorney at Gallo Criminal Defense Las Vegas.
 James Gallo is an experienced Las Vegas DUI lawyer who will seek every available defense to fight the charges against you.
 Call (702) 385-3131 today to set up a free consultation.
 We represent clients in Clark County, including Las Vegas, North Las Vegas and Henderson, Nevada.

 Nevada's Drug Driving Laws